-Aasheesh Shravah is Counsel at Tarter Krinsky & Drogin LLP in the Intellectual Property Group.
-He helps and guides clients on all aspects of intellectual property, including domestic and international patent and trademark protection, counseling and litigation.
+Aasheesh Shravah is counsel in the Intellectual Property practice.
+He has more than 15 years of experience in helping clients with domestic and international patent and trademark protection, product clearance, licensing and litigation.

 What I do when not practicing law